Santa Clara Broncos and the Washington State Cougars square off in Phoenix, Arizona - WTOP News

 Phoenix; Saturday, 2 p.m.
 EST

-BOTTOM LINE: The Washington State Cougars and the Santa Clara Broncos play at Footprint Center in Phoenix, Arizona.
+BOTTOM LINE: The Washington State Cougars and the Santa Clara Broncos square off in Phoenix, Arizona.

 The Broncos are 7-4 in non-conference play.
-Santa Clara is third in the WCC with 11.4 offensive rebounds per game led by Francisco Caffaro averaging 2.5.
+Santa Clara ranks third in the WCC in rebounding averaging 39.7 rebounds.
+Carlos Marshall Jr. leads the Broncos with 6.1 boards.

 The Cougars are 8-1 in non-conference play.
-Washington State ranks sixth in the Pac-12 shooting 35.0% from 3-point range.
+Washington State is eighth in the Pac-12 with 14.3 assists per game led by Myles Rice averaging 3.1.

-Santa Clara makes 48.0% of its shots from the field this season, which is 11.0 percentage points higher than Washington State has allowed to its opponents (37.0%).
-Washington State has shot at a 50.7% rate from the field this season, 9.2 percentage points higher than the 41.5% shooting opponents of Santa Clara have averaged.
+Santa Clara averages 8.5 made 3-pointers per game, 3.1 more made shots than the 5.4 per game Washington State allows.
+Washington State averages 6.9 made 3-pointers per game this season, 0.8 fewer makes per game than Santa Clara gives up.

-TOP PERFORMERS: Adama Bal is shooting 49.5% and averaging 14.9 points for the Broncos.
-Carlos Marshall Jr. is averaging 1.6 made 3-pointers over the last 10 games for Santa Clara.
+TOP PERFORMERS: Adama Bal is averaging 14.9 points and 3.1 assists for the Broncos.
+Marshall is averaging 11.9 points over the last 10 games for Santa Clara.

-Myles Rice is averaging 16 points, 3.1 assists and 1.9 steals for the Cougars.
-Isaac Jones is averaging 15.2 points for Washington State.
+Andrej Jakimovski is shooting 32.0% from beyond the arc with 1.8 made 3-pointers per game for the Cougars, while averaging 9.9 points and 5.7 rebounds.
+Rice is averaging 16 points, 3.1 assists and 1.9 steals for Washington State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.